Damir94/100-Days-Of-Devops/day-28/README.md

-# 28 of 100 Days of DevOps Git Cherry-Pick: Selective Commit Merge
+# Day 28 of 100 Days of DevOps - Git Cherry-Pick: Selective Commit Merge
  - In this task, I worked on the Nautilus eCommerce project repository (/opt/ecommerce.git, cloned at /usr/src/kodekloudrepos).
 The repository had two branches:
     - master – stable production-ready branch
     - feature – where developers are actively working on new updates